Neapolitan cuisine: Meat

+The meatballs of Naples are known internationally and throughout Italy, where they are held in poor regard for their high ratio of bread to meat.
+Shaped into balls the size of marbles, meatballs are used to fill baked dishes including timballo and sartù di riso.
+Larger meatballs are pan fried and eaten with a vegetable and without sauce for the second course in a meal, or simmered in a tomato sauce either raw or after browning.
+Historic preparations contained pine nuts and raisins, inclusions which were by the 1990s comparatively rare.

 Bread

 The most popular bread is pane cafone prepared with natural yeast, cooked in a wood-fired oven with hard crust and large holes inside.
 Also used are sfilatini, somewhat similar to a French baguette, but shorter and thicker.
 Rosetta rolls and other varieties are also present.

 Pasta dishes

-From the classic "pummarola" (tomato sauce) to the simplest aglio e uoglio (garlic and oil), down to a wide variety of sauces, with vegetables or seafood, up to the ragù, southern Italy's creativity enhances its pasta dishes.

-Pasta dishes of the poor
+Dishes of the poor

 Cuisine traditionally attributed to the poor often mixes pasta with legumes.
-The most popular are: pasta e fagioli (pasta with beans), sometimes enriched with pork rind (cotiche), pasta e ceci (pasta with chickpeas), pasta e lenticchie (pasta with lentils), pasta e piselli (pasta with peas).
-Nowadays cicerchie (Lathyrus sativus) have become very rare.
-Similarly to legumes, other vegetables are associated with pasta, like pasta e patate (pasta with potatoes), pasta e cavolfiore (pasta with cauliflower), pasta e zucca (pasta with pumpkin).
-The most traditional cooking method consists in cooking the condiments first, for instance, pan fry garlic with oil, then add steamed beans, or fry onion and celery, then add potatoes cut into little dices; then, after frying, water is added, brought to boiling temperature, salted, and pasta is added and stirred frequently.
-While cooking with all the other ingredients, pasta does not lose its starch, which would have been lost if cooked separately in salty water and then drained.
-Cooking pasta together with vegetables makes the sauce creamier ("azzeccato"), and is a way of preparing pasta distinct from the tradition of "noble" cuisine, which prepares similar dishes in a way more similar to broth or soups, adding pasta after cooking it separately.
-One more hearty dish in the cuisine of the poor is pasta simply cooked with cheese and eggs stracciatella (pasta caso e ova).
+The most popular are: pasta e fagioli (pasta with beans), sometimes enriched with pork rind (cotiche), pasta e ceci (pasta and chickpeas), pasta e lenticchie (pasta and lentils), pasta e piselli (pasta and peas).
+Similarly to legumes, other vegetables are associated with pasta, such as pasta e patate (pasta and potatoes), pasta e cavolfiore (pasta and cauliflower), pasta e zucca (pasta and pumpkin).
+The most traditional cooking method consists of cooking the condiments first, for instance, pan frying garlic with oil, then add steamed beans, or by frying onion and celery, then adding potatoes cut into little dices.
+After frying, water is added, brought to a boil, salted.
+To this, pasta is added and stirred frequently.
+Unlike in a process where pasta is cooked then drained, the starch here is retained.
+Cooking pasta with vegetables makes the sauce creamier (azzeccato), and is distinct from the tradition of "noble" cuisine.
+Another hearty dish in the cuisine of the poor is pasta cooked with cheese and eggs stracciatella (pasta caso e ova).